Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

 </container>
 ```

-Now, we can get an user tweet list from this call :
+Now, we can get the user tweet list with the call :
 ```php
 $response = $this->container->get('majora.twitter.api_client')->send(
     'read',                         // request name, route key into factory